akr11/cleanSwiftCoreData1/README.md

 # cleanSwiftCoreData1

+Video illustration added and some screenshots.
 CleanSwift architecture (https://clean-swift.com)  and CoreData.
 For demonstration only the architecture.
 Images, loaded in last, from cache taken if bad internet.
 Storyboard is is not used, presense it only for no crash as mock.